SHU Progress provides support for applicants whose personal circumstances might mean that there are barriers to going to university.

 - Support with making the best application to us, including access to workshops on preparing for interviews

 - Exclusive access to the SHU Progress Members' Area which provides updates of relevant additional financial or personal support, as well as more general support throughout the year

-If you are in or leaving care, are estranged from your family, have caring responsibilities, have experienced significant extenuating circumstances, are homeless/at risk of homelessness, are from a refugee/asylum seeking background, or are from a Black British* background, SHU Progress also offers additional consideration during the admissions process.
 This means we will share with our selectors that you’re on SHU Progress for them to consider when making a decision on your application to the university at confirmation, interview, or offer making stage.

-Please note in order to be eligible for this support, it is important you join SHU Progress before or at the time of submitting your application.
+In order to be eligible for this support, it is important you join SHU Progress before or at the time of submitting your application.
 In line with UCAS’s measures to safeguard bias with the admissions process, we will not disclose the reason you are on the scheme where it relates to your ethnicity.

 You can view this leaflet (PDF, 144.1KB) for more information.